bparanj/crystal/electronics/book/basics/common-components.md

-Sure!
 Here are some common electronic components and their functions:

 ### 1. **Resistors**
 - **Function**: Limit the flow of electric current and divide voltages.